quarkusio/quarkus-web-lab/1-cms/README.md

 Qute templates are located in the resources `src/main/resources/templates`.

 In Renarde, by default, all views live in `templates/<Controller>/<view>.html`, For the `Cms.index`, open `templates/Cms/index.html`.
-In order to make sure all your web pages have the same style and structure, we recommend using template composition, so every endpoint template extends a base template called `base.html` by convention (`src/main/resources/templates/base.html`):
+In order to make sure all your web pages have the same style and structure, we recommend using [template inheritance](https://quarkus.io/guides/qute-reference#include_helper), so every endpoint template extends a base template called
+`base.html` by convention (`src/main/resources/templates/base.html`).

 For this: